Crates.io | dbgbb |

 type of arrays.

-At any point in the code, data may be accumulated prior to transmission.
-If the data is an array, the shape at each accumulation must be the same.
+At any points in the code, data may be accumulated prior to transmission.
+If each data is an array, the shape of the array must be the same.

 use dbgbb::dbgbb_acc;